huntdatacenter/docs/docs/administer-science/faq/lab-faq.md

 ---
 title: Lab coordination
 category: Frequently asked questions
-permalink: /administer-science/faq/lab-coordination/
+permalink: /administer-science/faq/lab-management/
 description: This page contains common questions on scientific administration in HUNT Cloud.
 ---

-# Lab coordination FAQ
+# Lab management FAQ

-**This FAQ is intended for lab coordinators and lab leaders that coordinate activites whitin one lab.**
+**This FAQ is intended for lab coordinators and lab leaders that manages activites whitin one lab.**

 [[toc]]